Is Cloud Fax More Secure Than Traditional Fax?

 HIPAA doesn’t ban faxing.
 The rules permit the transmission of protected health information via fax, provided that you follow their security requirements.
 The problem is that most practices have no idea what those requirements actually are.

 Traditional fax machines are basically ancient technology.
 They send information over phone lines with zero encryption.
 That’s like shouting patient information across a crowded room and hoping only the right person hears it.
 Not exactly secure.
+Modern Healthcare Cloud Fax Solutions help address these concerns by providing encrypted transmission and stronger controls for handling sensitive patient data.

 The magic phrase here is “reasonable safeguards.”
 Sounds vague because it is.
 Basically, you need to prove you’re trying to protect patient information during transmission.
 How you do that depends on your setup, but there are some non-negotiables.